Victoria Carroll: The Groundlings

 Up until that point of her career she hadn't really shown her comedic skills.
 Very soon that changed as she played a variety of characters in her seven years with the improv team, such as blond bimbo author Lureen Sue Franchot.
 She recalls "I just really concentrated on doing comedy. [...]
 For me, my career began with The Groundlings.
 When I am asked about all this early stuff, my memory is sort of hazy."

 Voice work

-Carroll has also worked extensively as a voice actress.
+Carroll has also worked extensively as a voice actress since the early 1980s.
 Among her voice-over roles in cartoons are:

 Artist

 She is also an accomplished artist under the pen name Victoria K. Bell.
 Carroll specializes in paintings covering the "Nostalgic Era".

 In 2010, her work was featured as part of the Diverse Expression at The Universal Art Gallery.
 It was met with an overwhelmingly positive response.

 Personal life

 Carroll married fellow voice actor Michael Bell in 1984.
 They have a daughter, Ashley Bell, who is also an actress.